What to do When You've Lost a Pet

 • Report the animal as missing to your local humane society and/or animal control - These organizations often keep logs of lost and found pets, and may be able to match up found pet reports to get them home safe.
 Most county shelters/dog wardens will also accept stray dogs into their facility, and typically hold them for 3 days before adopting them out, transferring to another organization, or ending their life for space.
 Be sure to check back regularly, especially if your pet is not licensed or microchipped.

-Call your local sheriff's office to make a lost pet report.
+• Make a report with the sheriff's office - Call your local sheriff's office to make a lost pet report.
 Some people still utilize the sheriff's office to report pets as found.

 • Post "Lost Pet" signs in the surrounding area - Make sure to include your phone number, a clear description of the pet, the date and location they went missing, and a photo of the pet if possible!